-Students are required to submit a self-evaluation and a faculty evaluation.
+Students are required to submit a self-evaluation and a faculty evaluation to me.
 You can submit these evaluations to me via the College's online evaluation system.
+Students are not required to submit self-evaluations to their transcripts.
 An evaluation conference is optional.